keboola/developers-docs/extend/registration/index.md

 The list of Components is managed using the [Keboola Developer](https://apps.keboola.com/) portal.

-While a [Custom Science extension](/extend/custom-science/) requires registration only when offered to all KBC users, registering a [Docker extension](/extend/docker/) is mandatory at all times (although the application may still be [hidden](#publishing-the-extension).
+While a [Custom Science extension](/extend/custom-science/) requires registration only when offered to all KBC users, registering a [Docker extension](/extend/docker/) is mandatory at all times (although the application may still be [hidden](#publishing-the-extension)).

 That being said, any KBC user can use any registered component, unless

-- the KBC user (or their token) has a [limited access to the component](https://help.keboola.com/storage/tokens/),
+- the KBC user (or their token) has a [limited access to the component](https://help.keboola.com/storage/tokens/).
 - the component itself limits where it can run (in what projects and for which users).

 ## Obtaining Account
-To register and application, you need to have an account in [Keboola Developer Portal](https://apps.keboola.com/).
+To register an application, you need to have an account in [Keboola Developer Portal](https://apps.keboola.com/).
 The Developer Portal is a completely separate application which manages the list of components available in KBC.
-As it is a separate application, it uses different credentials than KBC and you have to obtain an account.
+As it is a separate application, it uses different credentials than KBC, and you have to obtain an account.

-[Creating an account](https://apps.keboola.com/auth/create-account) is free and quick, it requires a working email (to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.
+[Creating an account](https://apps.keboola.com/auth/create-account) is free and quick; it requires a working email ( to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.
 When you log in to the developer portal, you have to join a **vendor**.
 A vendor is an organization of developers.
 Every application in KBC has to belong to a vendor.
-If you don't work for a company, we suggest you create a vendor with your name.
+If you do not work for a company, we suggest you create a vendor with your name.
 Even if you want to create a single component, it still has to belong to a vendor.

 If you join an existing vendor, an administrator of that vendor has to approve your request.
-If you want to create a new vendor, a Keboola Administrator has to approve your request.
-When you create a new vendor you will receive a development project in KBC and you should provide us with a channel for receiving internal errors from your applications.
+If you want to create a new vendor

+- a Keboola Administrator has to approve your request,
+- you will receive a development project in KBC, and
+- you should provide us with a channel for receiving internal errors from your applications.
-Basically anything supported by [Papertrail notifications](https://help.papertrailapp.com/kb/how-it-works/alerts#supported-services) is available, though e-mail or Slack channel is most commonly used.
+Basically anything supported by [Papertrail notifications](https://help.papertrailapp.com/kb/how-it-works/alerts#supported-services) is available, though e-mail or a Slack channel is most commonly used.

 {: .image-popup}
 ![Screenshot -- Join a vendor](/extend/registration/join-vendor.png)